sokmontrey/autopp-diff/README.md

 Here is how you can create constants:

-1. If a variable name is a number, Nodeflow will make a constant automatically.
+1. If a variable name is a number, Nodeflow will make it a constant automatically.
 Example `add(3, a)` or `pow(a, 2)`.
 3 and 2, respectively, are constants node on the graph.
 2. If a variable or an operator name start with a `#`, it is a constant node.
 Example:
 	1. `mul(#a, b)`: `f.getGrad("a")` is an empty matrix.
 	2. `sin(#cos(θ))`: `f.getGrad("θ")` is also empty.